Baby powders are a type of cosmetic or hygienic powder made from:

 Some scientists say studies that have found a connection between genital talc use and ovarian cancer are often poorly designed.
 These studies are usually small and require women to recall past behaviors.
 This can be inaccurate.

-In a much larger study published in 2014, scientists followed more than 61,000 postmenopausal women (those at highest risk of ovarian cancer) who had not yet been diagnosed with cancer over an average of 12.4 years.
+In published in 2014, scientists followed more than 61,000 postmenopausal women (those at highest risk of ovarian cancer) who had not yet been diagnosed with cancer over an average of 12.4 years.
 The scientists tracked the women’s use of talc powder and whether or not they developed ovarian cancer.
 This study found no link between genital talc use and ovarian cancer.

 Is baby powder safe?